 This journey around the construction and erosion of knowledge, meditates on human historic practices with a multifaceted perspective, and is manifested through careful laser interventions on a series of collected books.

-Exploring the broad implications of our ways of knowing, revisiting scientific tools and artistic manifestations around the notion of the Earth as a living system, this journey searches for the idea of resilience.
+Exploring the broad implications of dominant knowledge, revisiting scientific tools to examine views on the Earth as a living system, this journey searches for the idea of resilience.
 Contradictory suggestions, between longing for scientific redemption, ecological grief and fear for an apocalyptic near future, create here a sense of ambiguity that permeates the whole series.